B&M

-B&M European Value Retail S.A., trading as B&M, is a British multinational variety store chain founded in 1978 and incorporated in Luxembourg.
-It is listed on the London Stock Exchange, and is a constituent of the FTSE 100 Index.

-As of January 2023, B&M has stores in the United Kingdom and France.
+B & M Retail Limited, trading as B&M, is a British multinational variety store and garden centre chain founded in 1978 and based in Speke, England.
+It is listed on the London Stock Exchange, and is a constituent of the FTSE 250 Index.
+B&M is part of the Jersey-based B&M European Value Retail S.A., which owns Heron Foods and operates the B&M (formerly Babou) stores in France.

 History

-The business was founded by Malcolm Billington and the first store opened in Cleveleys, England, in 1978 and was acquired by Simon and Bobby Arora from Phildrew Investments in December 2004.
+The business was founded by Malcolm Billington and Brian Mayman: the first store opened in Cleveleys, England, in 1978.
+It was originally named Billington & Mayman, based on the founders' names, but was soon shortened to "B&M".
+The company was the subject of a management buyout, financed by Phildrew Investments, in October 1996.

+It was acquired by Simon and Bobby Arora from Phildrew Investments in December 2004.

-In September 2006, the business saw significant growth, by acquiring the GlynWebb chain of Do It Yourself (DIY) stores and converting them into the B&M Homestore format.
+In September 2006, the business saw significant growth, by acquiring the GlynWebb chain of Do It Yourself (DIY) stores and converting them into the B&M Home Store format.
 The company also acquired a number of former Kwik Save, Woolworths, and Au-Naturale stores.

 The business moved into a new office and modern 620000 sqft distribution centre based in Speke, Liverpool in 2010.
 In May 2011, B&M also purchased a number of Focus DIY stores.